Schoolbadge/schoolbadge/README.md

 ## on windows

-- use chocolatey to required software: choco install python3 vlc git
+- use chocolatey to install required software: choco install python3 vlc git

 ## on raspberry pi